iampruven/my-study-react-mini-proj/README.md

 * Phone Book
     * keep track of a person and their phone number
     * add, edit, save, cancel, or delete a contact info
+* Tic Tac Toe
+    * X and O get 3 in a row to win